JSFoundation/TAC/BasePolicies/CONTRIBUTING.md

-# jQuery Foundation Community Contributing Guide 1.0
+# JS Foundation Community Contributing Guide 1.0

-This document describes a very simple process suitable for most projects in the jQuery Foundation ecosystem.
-Projects are encouraged to adopt this whether they are hosted in the jQuery Foundation or not.
+This document describes a very simple process suitable for most projects in the JS Foundation ecosystem.
+Projects are encouraged to adopt this whether they are hosted in the JS Foundation or not.

 The goal of this document is to create a contribution process that: